 - I want to make beautiful, practical things for people–not fragile, breakable things that one can never touch.

-Join my email list or contact me if you are interested in a quilt: from wall-hanging size to king-sized, I’m especially interested in creating a work for you that has personal meaning to mark one of life’s memories.
+Join my email list or contact me if you are interested in a quilt.
+From wall-hanging size to king-sized, I’m especially interested in creating a work for you that has personal meaning to mark life’s memories.
 I don’t send a lot of emails, just fyi.

 Soon, I will also be certified to teach Color Confidence for Quilters, and will be available for bookings for presentations and workshops.